 What is the best audio interface you should buy when starting podcasting? – Summary

-In summary for all starting podcasters, we recommend the Focusrite Scarlett 2i2 (3rd Gen) audio interface.
-Focusrite simply dominates the market when it comes to the entry-mid level devices.
+In summary for all starting podcasters, we recommend the Focusrite Scarlett 2i2 (3rd Gen) audio interface (check current price).
+Focusrite simply dominates the market when it comes to entry-mid level devices.
 The 3rd generation of their devices offers much-improved quality and solves many problems the 1st and 2nd generations faced.
 When it comes to price to quality Scarlett series is also unmatched.
-The Scarlett 2i2 offers powerful codec (Cirrus Logic CS4272), low latency, good preamps, and efficient headphone amplifier.
+The Scarlett 2i2 offers a powerful codec (Cirrus Logic CS4272), low latency, good preamps, and an efficient headphone amplifier.

 Finally, with Scarlett 2i2 (3rd Gen) you are investing in a device that will last you years.
 It will deliver solid quality.
 You won’t need to consider upgrading for a very long time, and you will be able to focus on your content.